Quick guide to Windows as a service

 Some new terms have been introduced as part of Windows as a service, so you should know what these terms mean.

 - Feature updates are released annually.
 As the name suggests, these updates add new features, delivered in bite-sized chunks compared to the previous practice of Windows releases every 3-5 years.

-- Quality updates deliver both security and non-security fixes.
-They are typically released on the second Tuesday of each month, though they can be released at any time.
+- Quality updates deliver both security and nonsecurity fixes.
+They're typically released on the second Tuesday of each month, though they can be released at any time.
 Quality updates include security updates, critical updates, servicing stack updates, and driver updates.
 Quality updates are cumulative, so installing the latest quality update is sufficient to get all the available fixes for a specific Windows 10 feature update.
-The "servicing stack" is the code that installs other updates, so they are important to keep current.
+The "servicing stack" is the code that installs other updates, so they're important to keep current.
 For more information, see Servicing stack updates.